 Your day begins with a picturesque drive of just under 2-hours to the Old Quarter of Caravaca de la Cruz.
 Upon arrival, you will leave your coach behind and with your guide leading the way, walk to the city's most famous site, The Sanctuary of the Santísima and Vera Cruz (true cross).
 Declared of Historic-Artistic Heritage by the Spanish tourist board, the most important feature of the Sanctuary is the cross, which has become the symbol of the town.
 Within the Cross there are two pieces of the true cross that Christ was crucified on and during your time at the Sanctuary, you will have the opportunity to see this revered cross.
 After what will no doubt be an unforgettable visit at the Sanctuary, you will continue on foot to the Old Town Square where lunch will be provided at a local restaurant.

 Following lunch, you will begin your return to journey to Cartagena, making one final stop along the way to see the Marqués Fountains.
-This is one of the most picturesque sites in the region of Murcia and you will have some free time here to take in the natural beauty of this location at your leisure.
+This is one of the most picturesque sites in the region of Murcia and you will have some free time here to take in the natural beauty of this location at your leisure, time permitting.

 Please note: This tour includes a significant amount of walking and there is some steep uphill walking at the Sanctuary as well as cobblestone surfaces to negotiate in the Old Quarter.
 The tour is not considered suitable for wheelchair guests or those with mobility concerns.
 Light weight clothing; sun cap; sunglasses, sunscreen and flat, comfortable walking shoes are suggested.
 It is also recommended that participants bring a bottle of water from the ship.
 The order of the sights viewed or visited may vary.
 Most shops in Cartagena close at noon Mon-Sat and do not open on Sundays.